Cyril Giraud: “Crisis times can also open new opportunities“

 All our major markets have been affected, in particular some of our end markets such as Ceramics or Automotive.
-The Automotive market in China decreased by 50% in the first quarter 2020 compared to 2019; this negatively impacted our sales, for instance to the plastics for automotive industry, or to the producers of Li-ion batteries (where we are the leader for the supply of Graphite and Carbon Black).
+The Automotive market in China decreased by 50% in the first quarter of 2020 compared to 2019.
+This negatively impacted our sales, for instance to the plastics for the automotive industry, or to the producers of Li-ion batteries, where we are the leader for the supply of Graphite and Carbon Black.

 We have also felt a geographical impact, as in countries where the lockdown has been very strict, the local economy is severely affected.
 A good example is India, where our 10 plants have been closed for several weeks.
 Even as we speak, some of these plants remain idle, waiting for our customers to resume their own production.

 However, some of our products have actually experienced strong demand, as they are necessary to produce essential items such as latex gloves or non-surgical gowns.
 In many cases, maintaining our operations has allowed us to serve our customers while helping to fight Covid-19.
 This critical production has to some extent compensated for the negative effects observed in other markets and is a good illustration of how Imerys’ exposure to multiple end markets allows us to be resilient even in difficult times.